Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 [comment]: <> (OLI: ADD FILTER button funktioniert noch nicht?)

-The created workflows are displayed in a column view.
+The list displays all workflows.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Name*
   Name of the workflow.

 - *Key*
-  Key value given to the workflow.
+  Workflow key.
+The key is required for API access and must be system wide unique.

 - *Highest version*
   Highest existing version of the workflow.